 Mindful of Britain’s ever-growing pensioner population, in the latest series of BBC Top Gear, Jeremy and Richard took it upon themselves to convert a Fiat Multipla into their idea of how a car for old people (such as co-presenter James May) should be!

-The latest casualty to join World of Top Gear here at Beaulieu, has been re-painted 'hearing aid beige', had its front bumper greatly extended to avoid knocks and scrapes in the bingo hall car park and had an interior re-design including a flask holder, recalibrated large print speedometer and waterproof front seat covers to cater for those, ahem .... little accidents.
+One of the latest casualties to join World of Top Gear here at Beaulieu, has been re-painted 'hearing aid beige', had its front bumper greatly extended to avoid knocks and scrapes in the bingo hall car park and had an interior re-design including a flask holder, recalibrated large print speedometer and waterproof front seat covers to cater for those, ahem .... little accidents.

 NEW: The P45